The Soldier's Details

 - Grave No. 27, Khonkan.

 Ken Moher was youngest of six children born to William Moher (born 1862 Ireland) and Mary Wedlake who married in 1898 Perth, WA.
-The Moher family lived in Boulder where William was first employed at mining.
+Two children died in infancy.
+The Moher family initially resided Gwalia where all their children were born.
+William worked for Sons of Gwalia Mine.
+The family later moved to live in Boulder.

-William later became a hotelier in Boulder.
-William Moher died at Boulder in 1926 and Mary Moher died Perth 1939.
+William Moher died at Boulder in 1926 and Mary Moher died Perth 1939 aged 65 years.

 William’s father James Moher died in 1896 Goolgardie.
 Both William and his father James were born in Ireland, although it is not known when they arrived in WA.

 When Ken enlisted in November 1941, both of his parents had died.
-He had been working as a baker for the past previous years with his brother Gilbert at Wiluna.
+He had been working as a baker for the past previous years with his brother James Gilbert at Wiluna.
+James who had married Kathleen Grace McKenzie, later enlisted with RAAF.

 Ken Moher enlisted 21 November 1941 as a reinforcement with 2/4th and joined ‘E’ Company.